Early Career Framework

-Help your Early Career Teachers (ECTs) thrive with our Early Career Framework programme, which will be delivered in partnership with Teach First.
-From September 2021, ECTs will benefit from two years of DfE-funded training.
-This will give extended support to teachers at a critical time in their career, and is designed to fit in with the day-to-day realities of teaching.
+Help your Early Career Teachers (ECTs) thrive with our Early Career Framework (ECF) programme, which is delivered in partnership with Teach First and has recently been designated as outstanding by Ofsted.
+ECTs will benefit from two years of DfE-funded training, which will give them extended support at a critical time in their career, and is designed to fit in with the day-to-day realities of teaching.
 It is structured to help ECTs to integrate theory, practice and feedback.

-Registrations are now being taken for Easter 2023 starters - please email [email protected] for further information and guidance
+Registrations are now being taken for ECTs who are joining your school at Easter 2024.
+Please email [email protected] for further information and guidance.

-The DfE's digital portal is also now open for registrations and you can access this HERE.
-They have made a number of improvements to the system, following issues experienced by schools last year, and hopefully the system will be easier to navigate.
+The DfE's digital portal for registration of ECTs can be accessed HERE.
+They have made a number of improvements to the system, following the previous issues experienced by schools, so hopefully the system is now easier to navigate.

-The DfE have produced a number of new guidance documents and you can also access a step-by-step guide to setting up your school's early career training programme.
+The DfE have produced a step-by-step guide to setting up your school's early career training programme.
 Schools who do not have, or do not expect to recruit, any ECTS only need to complete step 1 of this process.

 Benefits